Sinkovkyi/sales-performance-analysis-tableau/README.md

 This dashboard was created in Tableau.
 It can be published via Tableau Public, Tableau Server, or Tableau Cloud.
 Access available upon request.

-## Authors

-- [Your Name] — Dashboard development, data analysis

-## License

-[Specify license, e.g., MIT License or Proprietary/Internal Use Only]